-IPA HiFi Genome Assembler
+IPA HiFi genome assembler

-- · Scales well on a cluster. - The workflow has an embedded downsampling feature: - If the genome size and the desired coverage are specified, the initial stage (SeqDB construction) downsamples the input Data Set to the desired coverage. - Otherwise, the full coverage is used.
+- · Scales well on a cluster. - The workflow has an embedded downsampling feature: - If the genome size and the desired coverage are specified, the initial stage (sequence database construction) downsamples the input Data Set to the desired coverage. - Otherwise, the full coverage is used.

-The Genome Assembly application is run using the pbcromwell run command, with the pb_assembly_hifi parameter to specify the application.
-See "pbcromwell" on page 74 for details.
+The Genome Assembly application is run using the pbcromwell run command, with the pb\assembly\hifi parameter to specify the application.
+See "pbcromwell" on page 75 for details.